What color mode should my file be?

 To get a better representation of how your final print will look, choose CMYK when creating a new file.
 Keep in mind, however, that an uncalibrated monitor may not match the finished print.

-How to convert to CMYK in Photoshop from RGB
+How to convert to CMYK in Photoshop

 You can also check if the file you're working with is in CMYK or RGB mode in the tab at the top-left corner of the screen.